Dirticoin/DirtiCoinMinting/README.md

-# DirtiCoin Smart Contracts v1
+# UREWPS Smart Contracts v1

 Repository is organized as follows: